Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Improving Pseudo-Labelling with the 1-Laplacian Graph Energy

 From Proposition \ref{prop_binary}, the points $u_k$ being of constant norm and $\langle d,u_k\rangle$ being zero (with positive weights $d_i$), the limit point $u^*$ of the trajectory \eqref{pde} necessarily has negative and positive entries. \end{proof}

-In practice, to realise a partition of the graph with the scheme \eqref{pde}, we miniminise the functional \eqref{func_1} at each iteration $k$ with the primal dual algorithm of~\cite{CP11} to obtain $u_{k+1/2}$, and then normalise this estimation.
-As it is non constant and satisfies $\langle u^*,d\rangle=0$, the limit of the scheme $u^*$ can be used for partitioning with the simple criteria $u^*>0$.
+In practice, to realise a partition of the graph with the scheme \eqref{pde}, we miniminise the functional \eqref{func_1} at each iteration $k$ with the primal-dual algorithm of~\cite{CP11} to obtain $u_{k+1/2}$, and then normalise this estimation.
+As it is non-constant and satisfies $\langle u^*,d\rangle=0$, the limit of the scheme $u^*$ can be used for partitioning with the simple criteria $u^*>0$.